 My Nonprofit Reviews

-Review for Sustainable Harvest International, Ellsworth, ME, USA
+Review for Sustainable Harvest International, Boston, MA, USA

 My name is Terry Gibson.
 I have been translating quarterly reports from Spanish into English for SHI for about two years now.
 I discovered SHI on-line while researching for my MBA of Sustainable Business at Marylhurst University in Portland Oregon.
 The reports that I have received to translate from communities in Panama, Nicaragua, and Honduras have given me a valuable look at the wonderful work SHI is doing in remote locations that have very few options, if any, to earn money to send their children to school, start home-based businesses, and restore the environment using sustainable agricultural practices.
 The success stories and testimonials that I have translated not only inform me about how critical the SHI mission is to those most in need, but in a model that does not patronize or lock them into destructive globalization strategies.
 SHI truly helps these communities, sometimes one family at a time, but more often raising the hopes and living standards of entire communities in sustainable ways.
 SHI gives a hand up, not a hand out.
 I know of no other organization working in Central America with their track record of success at practical sustainable agriculture.

 How does this organization compare with others in the same sector?

 How much of an impact do you think this organization has?

 When was your last experience with this nonprofit?